terasolunaorg/terasolunaorg.github.com/guideline/5.0.x/en/_sources/Security/SpringSecurity.txt

    * - HTTP header name
      - Issues due to inappropriate settings (also includes cases where settings are not performed).
-     - Action in case of appropriate settings
+     - Behavior in case of appropriate settings
    * - | \ ``Cache-Control``\
-     - | In some cases, the contents that can be viewed by a logged-in user are cached and can also be viewed by another user, after the first user logs-out.
+     - | In some cases, the contents that can be viewed by a logged-in user are cached and can also be viewed by another user, after the first user logs out.
      - | Instruct such that the contents are not cached and ensure that the browser always fetches server information.
    * - | \ ``X-Content-Type-Options``\
-     - | Browser determines the contents for operation without using Content-Type, just by checking their details.
+     - | In some cases, browser determines operation contents just by checking the content details without using Content-Type.
 This may result in execution of unexpected scripts.
-     - | Ensure that, the browser does not determine the contents to be operated without using Content-Type, just by checking their details.
-Restrict Script execution if the MIME type does not match.
+     - | Ensure that the browser does not determine the operation contents just by checking the content details without using Content-Type.
+Restrict script execution if the MIME type does not match.
    * - | \ ``Strict-Transport-Security``\
-     - | In spite of expecting access to a secure page by HTTPS, there is a possibility of HTTP-origin attack (Example: Man in the middle attack (MITM) intercepts a user's HTTP request and redirects it to a malicious site.), when the page is accessed using HTTP.
+     - | In spite of expecting access to a secure page by HTTPS, there is a possibility of HTTP-origin attack when the page is accessed using HTTP (Example: Man-In-The-Middle-Attack (MITM) intercepts a user's HTTP request and redirects it to a malicious site.)
-     - | Once a legitimate web site is accessed using HTTPS, the browser is set such that it automatically uses only HTTPS, thereby preventing Man in the middle attack of being redirected to a malicious site.
+     - | Once a legitimate web site is accessed using HTTPS, the browser automatically uses only HTTPS, thereby preventing the Man In The Middle Attack such as being redirected to a malicious site.
    * - | \ ``X-Frame-Options``\
-     - | If screen of the malicious Web site is made unavailable for viewing and instead, a legitimate site B is embedded using \ ``<iframe>``\  tag, the user who thinks that he has accessed site B, is made to access site A, by the attacker.
+     - | If screen of malicious Web site A is made unavailable for viewing and instead a legitimate site B is embedded using \ ``<iframe>``\  tag, the user who thinks that he has accessed site B, is made to access site A, by the attacker.
-       | In this condition, if the Send button of site A and link position of site B overlap, the attacker can make the user send a malicious request through site A, while the user thinks that the link of legitimate site B was clicked. (\ `Clickjacking <https://www.owasp.org/index.php/Clickjacking>`_\ )
+       | In this condition, if 'Send' button of site A and link position of site B overlap, the attacker can make the user send a malicious request through site A, while the user thinks that the link of legitimate site B was clicked. (\ `Clickjacking <https://www.owasp.org/index.php/Clickjacking>`_\ )
-     - | By using \ ``<iframe>``\  tag, ensure that the self-created Website (=site B) cannot be read in other Web site (= site A).
+     - | Ensure that the self-created Website (= site B) cannot be read in another Web site (= site A) using \ ``<iframe>``\  tag.
    * - | \ ``X-XSS-Protection``\
-     - | Decision given by XSS filter on the harmful script, is invalidated.
+     - | Determination of harmful script by XSS filter implemented in browser, is invalidated.
-     - | On realizing that the script is harmful, the XSS filter implemented in browser asks the user whether to execute it or the decision is invalidated (action differs according to each bowser).
+     - | On realizing that the script is harmful, the XSS filter implemented in browser asks the user whether to execute it, or it is invalidated (behavior differs depending on browser).